 "I think we're on a trend to grow and turn it into the spirited event we want it to be.
 It's about university pride and bleeding purple and gold and telling everyone that our university is great," she said.

-â€¢ Ryan Yonkers advised the student committee this year, as well as Kara VanSickle from the IMPACT homecoming & special events committee.
+â€¢ Ryan Yonkers advised the student committee this year, as well as Kara VanSickle from the Student Events Team homecoming & special events committee.
 Both will be returning next year and have already begun planning this year's homecoming activities.

 The committee will also be sending out a survey to get student feedback.

 â€¢ MSSA President Chris Frederick and Vice President Casey Carmody had the opportunity this past week to meet with Minn.
 Senator Tom Rukavina, chair of the higher education committee.